 In November 2016, Alison pariticpated in a workshop at the Museum of Memory and Human Rights in Santiago, exploring the work of the WUS, the challenged faced by both WUS staff and Chilean WUS scholarship holders, and the important legacy of the programme for co-ordinated refugee policy in the UK.

-The Warwick Modern Records Centre is host to an exhibition of Chilean refugees' prison art and craftwork between 30 October 2017 and 17 November 2017.
-The show examines the role of art in resisting and managing traumatic experiences, including imprisonment, torture, and political repression.
+The Warwick Modern Records Centre hosted an exhibition of Chilean art and craftwork between 30 October 2017 and 17 November 2017.
+The show examined the role of art in resisting and managing traumatic experiences, including imprisonment, torture, and political repression.
 It was curated by Jasmine Gideon of Birkbeck, University of London, and Gloria Miqueles, a Chilean refugee from the Pinochet regime.
 The exhibition was launched by Professor Alan Angell, formerly of Academics for Chile and WUS, who explained the nature of the Pinochet regime's repressive structures, and by Roberta Bacic, an expert in the arpillera tapestry tradition.
 Former WUS scholarship holder Sergio Requeña also spoke of his experiences.

 The exhibition is part of Alison's ongoing collaboration with Jasmine Gideon, and they travelled to Santiago de Chile in December 2017 to speak about their research at the Museum of Memory and Human Rights.
-Alison also recently discussed the gathering of oral testimonies about the WUS programme during Warwick's Oral History Week.
+Alison also discussed the gathering of oral testimonies about the WUS programme during Warwick's Oral History Week.
 For International Women's Day 2018, Marilyn Thomson, former WUS staff, reflected on WUS's support to Latin American women.
 You can read her survey here.